-Men, significantly more than women, desired partners who are "good looking" and "physically attractive."
 Physical appearance, as voluminous research has shown, provides a wealth of cues to a woman's health, fertility, and reproductive value (see Figure 4).
 Contrary to long-held beliefs among social scientists, standards of beauty are not arbitrary or infinitely culturally variable.
-Evolutionary psychology provides a powerful theory for the evolution of standards of beauty-whatever observable cues are linked with fertility (immediate probability of conception) or reproductive value (future reproductive potential) will evolve to become part what humans find attractive in female.
+Evolutionary psychology provides a powerful theory for the evolution of standards of female beauty-whatever observable cues are linked with fertility (immediate probability of conception) or reproductive value (future reproductive potential) will evolve to become part what humans find attractive in females.
 These include cues to youth, such as full lips, smooth skin, lustrous hair, and a low ratio of hips to waist (WHR).
 They also include cues to health, such as clear skin, absence of sores, white teeth, and symmetrical features.
-Beauty, in short, is in the adaptations of the beholder, and men value physical appearance because of the wealth of information it provides about a woman's youth, health, and hence reproductive capacity.
+Beauty, in short, is in the "psychological adaptations of the beholder," and men value physical appearance because of the wealth of information it provides about a woman's youth, health, and hence reproductive capacity.